mukundch28/Blog/README.md

 # Blog
-This is my first attemot at starting a Blog.
+This is my first attempt at starting a Blog.